-The tests for LPN1 and LPN2 do not account for all confirmed or suspected cases of polyneuropathy.
-Until additional DNA-base test(s) are developed, the only way to confirm a suspected diagnosis of LPN in dogs that test free of the LPN1 and LPN2 mutations is via a nerve and muscle biopsy.
+The tests for LPN1, LPN2, and LPPN3 do not account for all confirmed or suspected cases of laryngeal paralysis and polyneuropathy.
+Until additional DNA-based test(s) are developed, the only way to confirm a suspected diagnosis of laryngeal paralysis is via laryngoscopy and/or nerve conduction study; polyneuropathy is diagnosed via a nerve and muscle biopsy.

-Dogs showing clinical signs of polyneuropathy may qualify for free LPN1 and LPN2 testing.
+Dogs showing clinical signs of polyneuropathy may qualify for free LPN1, LPN2, and LPPN3 testing.
 Special forms and instructions, as well as pre-approval, are required for free testing.
 Please e-mail [email protected] to see if your dog may be eligible.